18F/data-act-pilot/docs/INSTALL.md

 5. Install [Vagrant](http://www.vagrantup.com/downloads.html "Vagrant downloads")

-6. Open _bootstrap.sh_ (in the project root directory), find the string that reads `YOUR_SAM_API_KEY` and replace it with your SAM API key.
+6. Open _bootstrap.sh_ (in the project root directory), find the string that reads `YOUR_SAM_API_KEY`, and replace it with your SAM API key.
 If you don't have a key, you can get one in less than a minute by signing up at [https://gsa.github.io/sam_api/sam/key](https://gsa.github.io/sam_api/sam/key "SAM API Key").

         echo "export DOT_GOV_API_KEY='YOUR_SAM_API_KEY'" >> ~/.bashrc